Cycling adventure from Split to Dubrovnik

 Split-Island Brač-Island of Hvar-Korčula island-Dubrovnik

-Croatia has many different landscapes from hills and mountains inland to the seaside with its many islands.
+A funny island-hopping bike trip.
+CROATIA has many different landscapes from hills and mountains inland to the seaside with its many islands.
 It is the land of green islands, deep blue sea, historic interesting towns, like Dubrovnik and Split, delicious seafood, excellent wines and olive oil.
-This cycling holiday combines all these characteristics to one successful tour.
-Cycling along the coast you will have magnificent views of the Adriatic Sea, the many islands, hills covered with vineyards and olive groves and will pass picturesque small towns.
+This bike trip combines all these characteristics to one successful tour.
+Cycling along the coast you will have magnificent views of the Adriatic Sea, the many islands, hills covered with vineyards and olive groves and will pass picturesque small towns.bike

 It is a Island hopping tour, which brings you to Brač, dominated by a karst limestone relief.
 The Romans used this high quality stone for their palaces and temples.
 The next Island you visit is Hvar, which was for a long time important for the trade on the Adriatic Sea and the town of Hvar was the naval base of the Venetian Republic.
 Korčula is another stunning island, the 6st largest of Croatia.
 The island has a dense forest and the town of Korčula is called the little Dubrovnik.
 The St.Mark’s cathedral and the next-door Abbey treasury are worth a visit.